A Novel Spreading-Factor-Index-Aided LoRa Scheme: Design and Performance Analysis: Simulation Results and Discussion

+In Fig.~5, the BER performance of the proposed SFI-LoRa scheme and the conventional LoRa, MuLoRa, DCDSK, HM-LoRa, and FBI-LoRa schemes over the AWGN, Rayleigh fading, and multipath flat-fading AWGN channels are presented.
+The discrete-time multipath flat-fading AWGN channel model is given by \cite{ref96,ref97}

-In Fig.~\ref{fig5}, the BER performance of the proposed SFI-LoRa scheme and the conventional LoRa, FBI-LoRa, MuLoRa, and DCDSK scheme are presented.
-As shown, compared with the conventional LoRa, there is around 0.3 dB performance loss for the proposed SFI-LoRa scheme over an AWGN channel.
-However, the BER performance of the proposed SFI-LoRa scheme has performance gains of 0.4, 0.8, and 1.1 dB compared to MuLoRa, DCDSK, and FBI-LoRa at a BER of $10^{-4}$, respectively.
-Similar observations can also be obtained in Fig. \ref{fig5b} over a Rayleigh fading channel.
-There is around 0.3 dB performance loss for the proposed SFI-LoRa scheme compared with the conventional LoRa.
-The proposed SFI-LoRa scheme has performance advantages of 0.4, 0.6, and 1.3 dB compared with MuLoRa, DCDSK, and FBI-LoRa at a BER of $10^{-4}$, respectively.
+where $N_\mathrm{path}$, $n_i$ and $h_m$ are the number of paths, the discrete path delay, and the attenuation, respectively.
+In particular, the parameters of the six LoRa schemes are set as in Section~IV-B to guarantee almost the same average symbol durations.
+As shown in Fig.~5(a), compared with the conventional LoRa scheme, there is around $0.3~\rm{dB}$ performance loss for the proposed SFI-LoRa scheme over an AWGN channel.
+However, the BER performance of the SFI-LoRa scheme has performance gains of 0.8, 0.35, 1.3, $1.1~\rm{dB}$ compared to MuLoRa, DCDSK, HM-LoRa, and FBI-LoRa schemes at a BER of $10^{-4}$, respectively.
+Similar observations can also be obtained in Fig.~5(b) and Fig.~5(c) over the Rayleigh fading and multipath flat-fading AWGN channels.
+For example, in these two scenario, there are around 0.3 and $0.8~\rm{dB}$ performance loss for the proposed SFI-LoRa scheme compared with the conventional LoRa scheme, respectively.
+Moreover, the BER performance of the proposed SFI-LoRa scheme is higher than those of the MuLoRa (0.7 and 1.8~$\rm{dB}$), DCDSK (0.4 and 0.6~$\rm{dB}$), HM-LoRa (0.9 and 1.25~$\rm{dB}$), and FBI-LoRa schemes (1.3 and 2.1~$\rm{dB}$), respectively over the Rayleigh fading and multipath flat-fading AWGN channels.